peterwilliams97/aoc/CRITIQUE.md

 - The code assumes the presence of a start and end position in the maze.

 **Issues**:
-- In improvements1_(): The nested loops could potentially be inefficient for large mazes.
+- In improvements1_(): The nested loops could potentially be optimized for better performance.
+- In improvements2_(): The cheat_len_() function could be simplified or inlined for better readability.
-- In improvements2_(): The double loop over all pairs of coordinates could be inefficient for large mazes.
+- In part1() and part2(): The printing of results could be improved for better formatting and clarity.

 ### Day 21: [aoc2024-day21.py](aoc2024-day21.py)